 - Speck air quality monitors: EHP provides small, self-operating air quality monitoring machines called “Speck monitors” to individuals living within a 3-mile radius of unconventional oil and gas development (“fracking”).
 Speck monitors measure particulate matter (PM), which is a potentially dangerous mixture of small particles and liquid droplets found in the air.
 PM comes from many sources including industrial sites, fires, and vehicle exhaust.
 Inhaling too much PM can impair lung function, aggravate asthma symptoms, and cause high blood pressure and heart attacks.

 Speck monitors are provided to qualified residents of Southwestern Pennsylvania and surrounding counties (if outside of this area, please contact EHP for more information) at no charge for approximately 32 days.
-Ideally, the monitoring takes place in conjunction with a health assessment by EHP’s Nurse Practitioner.
+Ideally, the monitoring takes place in conjunction with a health assessment by EHP’s Public Health Nurse.
 Speck monitors are used both inside and outside homes.
 After a month of automatic readings from the monitor, EHP gathers the information, prepares a report about air quality for the resident, and makes recommendations for protecting health if contamination is a concern.

 Speck monitors are generously provided to EHP by Carnegie Mellon University’s CREATE Lab.
 Click here to learn more about how EHP and residents can work together using Speck monitors to assess and potentially limit exposure to air pollution.